Inclusion at Children of the 90s

 How we support gender identity

 Our staff are committed to gender awareness and inclusion and will never discriminate against participants because of their gender identity.
 If a study participant informs us they are trans or non-binary, it is the responsibility of all staff within the study to treat this information confidentially.
 Our team is here to help and will be discreet and respectful of your wishes.

 It is important to us that we use your name, gender, title and pronouns correctly.
 We can amend your records so that we address you in the correct manner.
 To let us know that you have changed your name, gender and/or pronouns, please contact us at email@example.com.
 Children of the 90s is committed to complying with the Data Protection Act 2018 and the Equality Act 2010, in order to safeguard the privacy and safety of our participants.

 Our clinic is wheelchair accessible and we are happy to arrange for British Sign Language interpreters if English isn’t your first language and large print materials for participants.
 We also hold quiet days, where lights and noise is kept down and fewer people are around.

 Who to contact

-If you have any questions relating to our gender inclusion policy and practices, please contact firstname.lastname@example.org and we will get back to you as soon as possible.
+If you have any questions relating to our inclusion policy and practices, please contact firstname.lastname@example.org and we will get back to you as soon as possible.